taielab/awesome-hacking-lists/README.md

 - [pemistahl/grex](https://github.com/pemistahl/grex) - A command-line tool and Rust library with Python bindings for generating regular expressions from user-provided test cases
 - [Nukesor/pueue](https://github.com/Nukesor/pueue) - :stars: Manage your shell commands.
 - [TheBinitGhimire/NtHiM](https://github.com/TheBinitGhimire/NtHiM) - Now, the Host is Mine! - Super Fast Sub-domain Takeover Detection!
-- [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime) - A fast and secure runtime for WebAssembly
+- [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant
 - [microsoft/windows-rs](https://github.com/microsoft/windows-rs) - Rust for Windows
 - [ysf/anewer](https://github.com/ysf/anewer) - anewer appends lines from stdin to a file if they don't already exist in the file.
 This is a rust version of https://github.com/tomnomnom/anew
 - [sharkdp/bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.